The Strangeloves: Post-Strangeloves careers

 Their songs have been recorded by David Bowie, Bauhaus, The J. Geils Band, The Fleshtones, Aaron Carter, George Thorogood, and Bow Wow Wow.

-Gottehrer went on to later fame as a record producer of early CBGB performers including Richard Hell and the Voidoids, The Fleshtones, and Blondie, as well as being the co-founder of Sire Records along with Seymour Stein.
+Gottehrer went on to fame as a record producer of early CBGB performers including Richard Hell and the Voidoids, the Fleshtones, and Blondie, as well as being the co-founder of Sire Records along with Seymour Stein.
 He also worked with Robert Gordon, who was one of many who revitalized rockabilly in the late 1970s, and produced the critically acclaimed first album by Marshall Crenshaw.
-In the 1980s he continued with successful albums by The Bongos, their frontman Richard Barone, The Go-Go's and many others.
-He later founded the influential independent distribution company, The Orchard.
+In the 1980s he continued with successful albums by the Bongos, their frontman Richard Barone, the Go-Go's and many others.
+He later founded the influential independent distribution company The Orchard.

 In his role as a producer and manager, Goldstein also continued to have an effect on the music world.
 He suggested to the band Nightshift that they team up with Eric Burdon, which became War, and had the Circle Jerks on his Far Out Productions management company and LAX record label.

-All three members of The Strangeloves appeared in interviews in the feature documentary film BANG!
+All three members of the Strangeloves appeared in interviews in the feature documentary film BANG!
 The Bert Berns Story, which was co-directed by Bert Berns' son Brett Berns, together with Bob Sarles.

+Bob Feldman died on August 23, 2023, nine days after his 83rd birthday.